-We recognized \$3,636 for stock-based compensation in the first quarter of 2018.
-No stock-based compensation was recognized in the first quarter of 2017.
+We recognized \$11,777 for stock-based compensation in the second quarter of 2018.
+No stock-based compensation was recognized in the same quarter of 2017.
 Stock based compensation is calculated using the Black-Scholes option pricing model which requires the input of highly subjective assumptions including expected price volatility.
 Changes in the subjective input assumptions can materially affect the fair value estimate, and therefore does not necessarily provide a reliable single measure of the fair value of the Company's stock options granted and/or vested during the period.
-Stock based compensation in 2018 was based on a fair value of \$0.09 per share for the 7,470,000 options granted in 2017, 18,750 of which vested in the first quarter of 2018.
+Stock based compensation in the second quarter of 2018 was based on a fair value of \$0.07 per share for the 600,000 options granted in June 2018 of which 125,000 vested, along with a fair value of \$0.09 for the options that were granted in 2017 and vested in the second quarter of 2018.

-We have a convertible loan payable, convertible debentures, and certain accounts payable, which incur interest at various rates.
-Total interest expense and accretion recognized during the current quarter relating to these liabilities is \$160,370 as compared to \$87,572 during the prior year comparative period.
-The increase over the first quarter of 2017 is primarily attributable to the interest on the convertible debentures which were only issued in the second quarter of 2017.
+We have, or had during the quarter, a convertible loan payable, convertible debentures, and certain loans and accounts payable, which incur interest at various rates.
+Total interest expense and accretion recognized during the current quarter was \$212,095 as compared to \$71,776 for the same quarter of the prior year and relates to loans payable.
+The increase over the second quarter of 2017 is attributable to the interest on the convertible debentures which were only issued late in the second quarter of 2017, and additional accretion of the convertible loan payable to Omega S.A. which was settled with shares in June 2018.
+See "Liquidity and Capital Resources" for further information.

-We realized other income of \$23,474 as compared to a loss of \$54,453 in first quarter of the prior year.
-The income in the first quarter of 2018 consists of gains on debt settlement agreements while the loss in the first quarter of the prior year consisted of losses from the disposal of certain equipment, partially offset by gains on debt settlement agreements.
+We realized other income of \$13,554 as compared to \$10,128 in first quarter of the prior year.
+The other income consists primarily of gains on debt settlement agreements.
+See "Related Party Transactions" for further information.

 Foreign exchange gains and losses arise from transactions incurred in currencies other than the functional currency of the Company and its subsidiaries.
-We realized a foreign exchange loss of \$55,370 this quarter as compared to a gain of \$20,208 during the prior year comparative period.
+We realized a foreign exchange gain of \$29,776 this quarter as compared to a loss of \$20,753 during the same quarter last year.